Operated by ?

 Depart the “handsome city” of Philadelphia for the U.S. capital founded on July 16, 1790, and the seat of government, Washington DC.
 Located along the Potomac River on the East Coast, this cosmopolitan city holds an unmatched cache of the country’s history, sites, and artifacts.
 “DC” (the District of Columbia) was created to establish a central location for the running of the government.
 Your afternoon is free for independent exploration.
 The nation’s capital has an endless list of things to do, from museums packed with history to a thriving restaurant scene.

-Begin this morning’s sightseeing with a Local Guide and visit ARLINGTON NATIONAL CEMETERY to see the graves of American heroes, including those of John and Robert Kennedy.
-Continue on to experience the solemn majesty of the Lincoln and National WWII Memorials, and conclude with photo stops at Capitol Hill and the White House.
+Begin this morning’s sightseeing with a Local Guide and visit the National 9/11 Pentagon Memorial.
+Afterwards, continue on to experience the solemn majesty of the Lincoln and National WWII Memorials, and conclude with photo stops at Capitol Hill and the White House.
+The remainder of your day is free for independent sightseeing.
+Perhaps visit Arlington National Cemetery, the African American History Museum or the Washington Monument.
 This evening, join an optional dinner at one of Washington’s favorite restaurants, followed by an illumination tour of the monuments.